 - Increasing the number of quality jobs that pay a living wage

 To guarantee equality, individual rights, and social justice for a diverse and inclusive society, AAUW advocates

 - Vigorous enforcement of and full access to civil and constitutional rights, including affirmative action and expanding voting rights

 - Complete, accurate and timely collection of data, disaggregated by race, ethnicity, and gender identity to inform policy decisions and the apportionment of political representation

 - Self-determination of one’s reproductive health decisions

-- Universal access to quality, affordable health care and comprehensive family planning services, including expansion of patients’ rights
+- Universal access to quality, affordable health care, including insurance, and comprehensive family planning services, including expansion of patients’ rights

 - Freedom from violence and fear of violence, including hate crimes, in homes, schools, workplaces, and communities

 - Support for U.N. programs that address human rights and women’s and girls’ concerns

 - Freedom in the definition of self and family, including protection from discrimination and a guarantee of civil rights for all family structures